gdlc/STAT_COMP/HANDOUTS/scatter_plot_smoothing.md

 Above `a(x,tau)` is a thresholding operator that returns 0 if x<tau, or `x-tau` for `x>=tau`.

-### Splines
+### Basis functions of cubic spline

 Splines are smooth pice-wise polynomial functions defined by a set of knots and a degree.
 For a spline of degree K, the funciton as well as its 1st,2dn,...,(K-1)th derivatives are guaranteed to be continous.
-How do we create the basis functions of a cubic spline?
+How do we create the basis functions of a spline?
 To do this, form our basis functions by including the incidence vector for the interctp (1) and x (1st degree) and then add the thresholding function to x^2.

 ```r
   X=cbind(1,x)